Trilarion/opensourcegames/entries/other-life.md

 - Developer: Alexander Gottwald, Felix Janda, Gé Vissers, Joe "Flame" Sullivan, Karol, "Paul Broadhead (bluap in EL)", Sir-Odie, xaphier

 Mainly a client to connect to Eternal Lands?
-Was described at https://en.wikipedia.org/wiki/Eternal_Lands#Spin-offs but not included on that page anymore.

 ## Building